For the best image

 Shoot and reshoot until you get your best shot

 Rename file with your name and title of work.jpg

 For Member Shows

-Send Hi res images (1000 pixels) on the longest side on Changeover by midnight:
+Send Hi res images (1000 pixels) on the longest side by midnight the night before Changeover :

 text Fontaine to get email